-

 Your Label

-Two paddlers portage their canoe the entire length of the race, according to Dale Theriault, a former director at Bangor Parks and Recreation.
+Two paddlers portaged their canoe the entire length of the race, according to Dale Theriault, a former director at Bangor Parks and Recreation.
 "They didn't put their canoe into the water once."
-The two hikers who burdened themselves by carrying a canoe between them for an arduous 16.5 miles are rewarded with a disqualification upon their arrival at the finish line in Bangor. -
+The two hikers who burdened themselves by carrying a canoe between them for an arduous 16.5 miles were awarded a disqualification upon their arrival at the finish line in Bangor. -

 April 20 1991